jkoelewijn/testset/docs/index.rst

     The test identifier.
 Used to match test input.

 ``departureTime``
-    The date and time of departure.
+    The date and time of departure (in json datetime format).

 ``arrivalTime``
-    The date and time of arrival.
+    The date and time of arrival (in json datetime format).

 ``duration``
-    The total length of the trip.
+    The total length of the trip (in seconds).

 ``transfers``
     The number of transfers.

+``departureStopId``
+    The id of the departure stop without the agency prefix.

+``arrivalStopId``
+    The id of the arrival stop without the agency prefix.

 ``legs``
     A list of trip legs, an object containing ``departureTime``, ``arrivalTime`` and ``line`` properties.